 Often, suppliers will give cost comparisons with competitors' products.
 Beware, however, that those analyses often selectively include or exclude "inconvenient" line items.
 Make sure that you are comparing the proverbial apples with apples.
-Where you find missing items, ask for supplemental information.
+Where you find missing items, make sure to ask for supplemental information.

 Many independent agencies also conduct costing analyses of various items.
 Look especially to professional or trade associations.
-Similarly, non-governmental organizations and other public agencies will often make their budgets and costing studies available.
+Similarly, governments and public organizations will often make their budgets and costing studies available.
 Much of that can be found online or in a local library.
 Sometimes a simple phone call can result in a gold mine of data.